the4thdoctor/dynamic_duo/README.md

 In the ``inventory`` directory there is the file ``hosts.example`` which should be used as template for the working hosts file.

 In order to make the playbook work you should copy ``hosts.example`` into ``hosts`` and edit the file for your installation.

+The setup playbook should be executed specifying the vault password where the postgres super user password is encrypted.

+e.g.

+``ansible-playbook --vault-id default@prompt --extra-vars "no_dns=True"  setup.yml``

 Each branch have a special role rollback which can rollback the changes applied by the previous roles,  useful to restore the machines to a previous state.